Coupang: Overview

 The first marketplace and largest online retailer in South Korea, Coupang's annual revenue as of 2021 is US$18.4 billion.
 The company's Rocket Delivery network provides same-day or next-day delivery of more than five million unique items.
 Coupang claims that 99.6 percent of its orders are delivered within 24 hours.
 70% of Korean citizens live within 10 minutes of a Coupang logistic center.

-Coupang is headquartered in Seoul, South Korea, in the Songpa-gu District.
-Coupang also has offices in Beijing, Shanghai, Los Angeles, Mountain View, and Seattle.
-It is incorporated in Delaware, United States.
+Coupang was headquartered in Songpa District, Seoul, South Korea until 2022 when it relocated to Seattle in the US.
+The Seattle office opened in 2018 and grew to 350 employees within four years.
+Coupang also has offices in Beijing, Shanghai, Los Angeles and Mountain View.
+It is incorporated under the Delaware General Corporation Law since 2010.

 Coupang was founded by Bom Kim in 2010.
 A student of Harvard University, Kim started to study for his MBA at Harvard Business School but dropped out six months into the program.

-Kim registered Coupang as a limited liability company in the US, allowing to access US funding.
+Kim registered Coupang originally as a limited liability company in Delaware State, allowing to access US funding.
 In November 2018, Coupang received a US$2 billion investment from SoftBank.
 Other major investors in Coupang include BlackRock and Fidelity.

 The company has grown during the COVID-19 pandemic with increased demand for online shopping.
 In July 2020, Coupang acquired the assets of Singaporean streaming service HOOQ to form the nucleus of its streaming service named Coupang Play.

 Coupang had its IPO on the New York Stock Exchange on 11 March 2021.

-On 4 June 2021, Coupang announced that it had started operations in Japan.
+On 4 June 2021, Coupang announced that it had started trial operations in Japan.
+However it pulled out of the country less than 2 years later due to low growth potential amid the dominance of Amazon and local player Rakuten.
 On 8 July 2021, the company launched in Taiwan.

+On 18 December 2023, Coupang announced it would be acquiring online retailer Farfetch in a deal that would give Farfetch access to $500 million worth of capital.
+The deal comes as Farfetch faced potential administration, with previous talks with Swiss luxury group Richemont being terminated.